 Keep your dog's eating areas clean

 Elevated feeders and dishes keep feeding areas cleaner by keeping the food and water in the bowls and not on the floor.
 They prevent cats from playing in their water, which some are prone to do.
 Dogs are less likely to drip water on the floor when drinking from an elevated water bowl.
-Moisture that may get under the dishes creates a great place for molds and bacteria to grow; elevated dishes, such as the attractive Westport Stoneware Feeders & Bowls help prevent that.
-Many elevated feeders, such as the Elevated Scroll Double Feeder, come with removable ceramic or stainless steel bowls that can be placed right in the dishwasher.
+Moisture that may get under the dishes creates a great place for molds and bacteria to grow; elevated dishes, such as the attractive Buddy's Best Feeder help prevent that.
+Many elevated feeders come with removable ceramic or stainless steel bowls that can be placed right in the dishwasher.

 Ease your dog's painful eating and drinking